DISMGryphons/GryphonCTF2019-Challenges/challenges/web/overlooked/README.md

 2. `bash build.sh`

 ## Solution
-1. Download `accounts.db` from the url
+1. Download `users.db` from the url
 2. Reverse the md5 hash of the password for the user admin.
 You should get `permissions`
 3. Login using a `POST` request, relevant `User-Agent` and login credentials
 ```